cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } RegistrationResponse;
 ~~~

-data
-: A serialized OPRF group element.
+evaluated_message: A serialized OPRF group element.

-server_public_key
-: The server's encoded public key that will be used for the online authenticated key exchange stage.
+server_public_key: The server's encoded public key that will be used for
+the online AKE stage.

 ~~~
 struct {